CleverCloud/clever-components/docs/contributing/tasks.md

 ## `npm run preview:get`

-* Prints the preview detail
+* Prints the preview detail.
 * It uses current branch name by default, but you can provide a CLI param to override the name.

 ## `npm run preview:list`